HL7/crmi-ig/input/pages/artifact-repository-service.md

 The _release_ operation supports updating the status of an existing _draft_ artifact to _active_.
 The operation sets the _date_ element of the resource and pins versions of all direct and transitive references.
 Child artifacts (i.e. artifacts that _compose_ the existing artifact) are also Released, recursively.

 ##### Draft
 The _draft_ operation supports the creation of a new draft version of an existing artifact in _active_ status.
-This operation creates a new resource with the same contents as the existing artifact, but with a status of draft and no version.
-It is an error to create multiple drafts of the same artifact by URL.
+This operation creates a new resource with the same contents as the existing artifact, but with a status of draft and a version appended with `-draft`.
+It is an error to create multiple drafts of the same artifact by URL (i.e. with the same base version).

+The following parameters SHOULD be supported for the draft operations:

+* **id**: The server-specific id of the artifact to be analyzed
+* **version**: The version of the artifact which is in review, i.e. the version under which it will be released
 ##### Clone

 The _clone_ operation supports the creation of a new draft version of an existing artifact, regardless of status, with a new URL.
 This operation creates a new resource with the same contents as the existing artifact, but with a status of draft and not version, and the new URL.